 Masterpieces to Boost Feng Shui in Your House: Piet Mondrian, Composition No. IV, with Red, Blue, and Yellow, Stedelijk Museum, Amsterdam, Netherlands.

 Piet Mondrian (1872–1944) explored abstraction in the simplest figuration.
-His first inspiration was a tree, evolving into his most famous pieces composed of squares of primary colors and black lines.
+His first inspiration was a tree, which evolved into his most famous pieces composed of squares of primary colors and black lines.
 However, not all of his paintings were painted with paint and brush.
 Some of them, for example, were made with colored tape and paint.

 6. Joan Miró, Bleu II